open-telemetry/opentelemetry-go/log/DESIGN.md

 - The method should not modify the record's attribute as it may be reused by caller.

-- The method should copy the record's attributes in case of asynchronous processing as otherwise it may lead to data races as the user may modify the passed attributes e.g. because of using `sync.Pool` to reduce the number of allocation.
+- The method should copy the record's attributes (e.g. by cloning the record) in case of asynchronous processing as otherwise it may lead to data races, because the user may reuse the record and add new attributes after the call.

 - The [specification requires](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/#emit-a-logrecord)
   use the current time as observed timestamp if the passed is empty.